Alumni Association Board of Directors

 Student Clubs/Orgs: Undergraduate Research and Conferences (Psychology), Biology Teaching Assistant (Anatomy and Physiology, Microbiology, and Cell Biology).

-"As a non-traditional student MCLA created an environment that I could succeed in: simultaneously challenging and supportive.
-MCLA created a stage for me to be successful.
-After MCLA, I received my bachelor's degree in Nursing from the UMass-Amherst accelerated bachelor's degree in the nursing program.
+"MCLA created an environment that I could succeed in as a non-traditional student, one that was simultaneously challenging and supportive.
+The College created a stage for me to be successful.
+After graduating, I received my BA in nursing from the UMass-Amherst accelerated bachelor's degree program.
 Currently, I work at Southwestern Vermont Medical Center in the Emergency Department.
 Last fall, I enrolled in Rush University’s Master of Science in Nursing program.

 As an alumnus, nurse, and community member, I am most passionate about social justice work and the intersection of social justice, education, health, and healthcare.
 The liberal arts education I received at MCLA created a foundation and passion for social justice and DIEB (diversity, inclusion, equity, and belonging).
-I hope to bring that lens to the alumni board as well.
+I hope to bring that lens to the alumni board, as well.
+I am looking forward to engaging with the current students and alumni community to both celebrate everything that MCLA and North Adams have to offer, as well as identify pressure points and opportunities for improvement."

 MICHAEL OBASOHAN '11